 This holding account is an asset account where your funds are held until they are deposited into the appropriate bank account.
 The holding account shows what’s really happening: the payment hasn’t hit your bank account yet, but it’s on its way.

 Every time you’re paid through Wave, you’ll see three transactions.
-As soon as payment is recorded, you’ll see an invoice payment transaction to your Payments by Wave account (the money in transit account).
+As soon as payment is recorded, you’ll see an invoice payment transaction to your Wave Payments account (the money in transit account).
 After payment is sent, the deposit transaction will be automatically imported from your bank connection (or by you manually).
-Once the bank-imported transaction is pulled in, Wave will automatically create a transfer between your Payments by Wave account and your bank account.
+Once the bank-imported transaction is pulled in, Wave will automatically create a transfer between your Wave Payments account and your bank account.
 That transaction represents the movement of funds from the holding account to your bank account.

 Sales tax account